gurugio/book_cprogramming/README.md

-# Professional C programming: Framework and plugin design in C
+# Professional C programming
+## Framework and plugin design in C with macro

 I first met the C language 20 years ago.
 I have been working with C language for 12 years.
 I have read several C programming books but the purpose of them is teaching how to start C programming.